 Those in favor argue that far from enabling drug use and criminal activity, supervised injection sites can offer a bridge to treatment.
 District attorney Larry Krasner has pledged not to prosecute users at the safe-injection site.
 "The only way to get people to turn their lives around," he told NPR, "is to keep them alive long enough so they can do that.
 And we're going to do that."

-Whether or not the safe-injection site proposal is ultimately recommended by Mayor Kenney, what’s clear is that top officials at the city and state level in Pennsylvania are assessing and implementing innovative approaches to combating the opioid epidemic.
+Whether or not the safe-injection site proposal is ultimately recommended by Mayor Kenney, what’s clear is that top officials at the city and state level in Pennsylvania are assessing and implementing innovative approaches to combating the opioid epidemic via addition treatment in Pennsylvania.
 Gov. Wolf’s disaster declaration is a deepening of his already evident commitment to fighting the crisis, including providing funding to create treatment centers of excellence, which CleanSlate was awarded last year.

 We will not beat the disease of opioid use disorder without cooperation and coordination across each touchpoint of public health and treatment agencies, first responders, law enforcement, and all entities of government.
 Leadership from the top is essential to pave the path for this essential partnership, and we at CleanSlate are grateful for the increased opportunity that this disaster declaration affords to work in lockstep with the Pennsylvania community to save lives.

 - Muncie Alcohol Treatment